apollographql/apollo-ios-dev/apollo-ios/CONTRIBUTING.md

-# Apollo iOS Contributor Guide

-Please see the contributor guide in the `apollo-ios-dev` repo [here](https://github.com/apollographql/apollo-ios-dev/tree/main/CONTRIBUTING.md)
+If you would like to contribute to this library, you should make your code modifications and pull requests in the the [apollo-ios-dev](https://github.com/apollographql/apollo-ios-dev) repository.
+For more information, see the contributor guide in the `apollo-ios-dev` repo [here](https://github.com/apollographql/apollo-ios-dev/tree/main/CONTRIBUTING.md)